So you're thinking of making your own dive slate? They really are a very simple and straightforward scuba diving accessory.

 You could basically fashion a wrist mounted dive slate in the same way with any type of flexible white plastic.
 Some of those mentioned above could work as a wrist mounted alternative also.
 An additional idea I read about was a cut out from a white Clorox bottle.

 I say if you want to make your own diving slate, go for it.
 You may save a few dollars and you will have something to talk about with the other divers (not that that is usually a problem on a dive boat).

-For tips on cleaning your new slate, see my introductory page on dive slates.
+For tips on cleaning your new slate and other slate info, see my introductory page on dive slates.

 Review of Little Cayman Dive trip in 2018.
 Information on flights to the island, LC Beach Resort, status of the reef and fish life and more.
 If you are planning a scuba diving trip to the Caymans, thi…

 This scuba diving tips ebook for beginner divers will help improve your diving on your very next dive.
 Separate sections full of tips to help improve your buoyancy control, air consumption, boat divin…

 Scuba Diving PopSockets: Love scuba diving and your phone?
 These scuba themed PopSockets will show your love of diving and the ocean.
 Great gift idea for any diver.

 Jun 12, 18 10:26 AM

 Looking to purchase childrens wetsuits or rash guards?
 We'll give you tips on buying the best kids wetsuit or rash guard.
 What you want to look for in a wetsuit to keep your child warm...